Desktop47-02.jpg

 Mexico on my mind…

-Following a flawless sail with friends through the British Virgin Islands and the discovery of our new favorite restaurant in Santa Barbara, Flor de Maiz, I found it befitting to update one of my favorite travel posts from a few years back about the gorgeous hotel we discovered in my hometown’s sister city, Puerto Vallarta.
+Following a flawless sail with friends through the British Virgin Islands and the discovery of our new favorite Santa Barbara restaurant, Flor de Maiz, I found it fitting to update one of my favorite travel posts about a gorgeous hotel we discovered in my hometown’s sister city—Puerto Vallarta.

-When we left our trio at home in search of a romantic getaway we uncovered one of the most charming, romantic seaside hotels we have ever visited.
-Brides Magazine, Newsweek, Sunset Magazine and Conde Nast Traveler have all given this slice of exquisiteness their peremptory stamp of approval, one of them going as far as stating that it "could almost be heaven".
+When we left our trio at home in search of a romantic getaway, we uncovered one of the most charming seaside hotels we’ve ever visited.
+Brides Magazine, Newsweek, Brides Magazine, Newsweek, Sunset Magazine, and Condé Nast Traveler have all given this slice of exquisiteness their definitive stamp of approval—one even went so far as to say it "could almost be heaven."

 I couldn't agree more.

-What makes Hacienda San Angel so remarkable?
-In one word?
-Everything!
-From the sweeping panoramic hillside/ocean views and sublime colonial architecture, to the impeccable, unpretentious grounds and exceptional dining.
-The highly curated one-of-a-kind furnishings of a bygone era are juxtaposed with all the modern amenities one would expect from a world class boutique hotel, making Hacienda San Angel an unmatched experience.
+From the sweeping panoramic hillside/ocean views and sublime colonial architecture to the impeccable, unpretentious grounds and exceptional dining—every detail delights.
+The highly curated, one-of-a-kind furnishings of a bygone era are juxtaposed with all the modern amenities expected from a world-class boutique hotel, making Hacienda San Angel an unmatched experience.

 Photo of the San Miguel suite, courtesy of Hacienda San Angel Hotel